CubexsOne/HueESPSwitch/README.md

 # HueESPSwitch
-## A Switch / Remote Control for Philips Hue Lights, because of the original ones are really expensive
+## A remote control for Philips Hue Lights

 > Coming soon